tttp/dxid/README.md

 We can't deal with that in the same way car plate numbers do (we can't ban numbers), but [RFC 3986](http://www.ietf.org/rfc/rfc3986.txt) defines : ALPHA  DIGIT  "-" / "." / "\_" / "~" as safe characters, so in theory, we could ignore . and ~ in the dxid and springle them in the dxid if needed.

-Testing a list of profane words (banned by google), we have 2 profane numbers.
+Testing a list of profane words (banned by google), we have 2 profane numbers, that we harcoded to include a "-"

+    $npx dxid 10901 -> da-mn
+    $npx dxid 11021 -> ta-rd

+using a [list with more language](https://github.com/LDNOOBW/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words), we have 3 extra:

+- 10634 ca- ca
+- 344746 ca-gna
+- 367080936657550 gadve-rdamme

 ## Contributing